davetcc/InterviewHelper/README.md

 This project should be read along with the following page on my
 website:

+These are specifically designed to work with only core Java.

 Whats in this project:
 * Graph based depth first traversal